The effects of Water Temperature

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today Monday, 9th of December of 2019, the sun rose in Sugarloaf Key (North End, Bow Channel) at 7:00 am and sunset will be at 5:39 pm.
-In the high tide and low tide chart, we can see that the first low tide was at 7:03 am and the next low tide will be at 6:31 pm.
-The first high tide was at 11:52 am and the next high tide will be at 11:17 pm.
+Today Thursday, 28th of March of 2024, the sun rose in Sugarloaf Key (North End, Bow Channel) at 7:21:04 am and sunset will be at 7:41:02 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 4:18 am and the next high tide at 3:40 pm.
+The only low tide of the day was at 11:04 am.

 We can compare these levels with the maximum high tide recorded in the tide tables for Sugarloaf Key (North End, Bow Channel) which is of 3.3 ft and a minimum height of -0.7 ft.

-The following graph shows the progression of the tidal coefficient in the month of December of 2019.These values give us a rough idea of the tidal amplitude in Sugarloaf Key (North End, Bow Channel), forecast in December.
+The following graph shows the progression of the tidal coefficient in the month of March of 2024.These values give us a rough idea of the tidal amplitude in Sugarloaf Key (North End, Bow Channel), forecast in March.

 Large coefficients indicate important high and low tides; major currents and movements usually take place on the sea bed.
 But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Sugarloaf Key, the wind in Sugarloaf Key and the surf forecast in Sugarloaf Key before you go fishing.